What is an Accelerated Possession Claim?

 You must obtain legal advice if your claim for possession is defended.
 There is no point in trying to defend any claim if the claim is fundamentally legally flawed.

-Usually, you would not have a hearing; however, if the matter is defended or a judge is not happy with any aspect of your claim.
+Usually, you would not have a hearing; however, if the matter is defended or a judge is unhappy with any aspect of your claim.
 The case will be listed for a court hearing.

 If this happens, you should seek free legal expert advice.